dwromero/ckconv/README.md

 * `probspec_routines` contains routines specific to some of the problems considered in this paper.

-* `runs` contains the `.sh` files with the corresponding arguments used to run our experiments.
+* `runs` contains the command lines used to obtain the results reported in our experiments.

+* `saved` contains various pretrained models.

 ### Reproduce